UCL-ARC/python-tooling/README.md

    package_name [python_template]: PACKAGE_NAME
    ```

-5. work on your project, initialise a Git repository and _install_ it in
+5. To work on your project, initialise a Git repository and _install_ it in
    editable mode.

    ```sh